-What’s special about Tricia Griffith, LMT?
+Hi!
+I’m Tricia, my pronouns are she/her/hers.
 I’d love to tell you all how I’m this super Zen, calm & collected, healing Earth Mother of a massage therapist.
 I’m pretty sure that’s what it would say on my cape.
 But, while I do have my moments of awesome zen-healing-earth-mother-ness – and that’s my ultimate goal in life – the truth is, I’m a weirdo (aren’t we all?).

 My background is as varied as you can imagine.
 I grew up in Central New York, lived in Hawaii for 3 years, and have lived in Maine since 2008.
-I have been living in Orono since 2015.

 Many moons before becoming a massage therapist, I got a degree in graphic arts.
 When time allows, still create art as much as possible.
 After graduating with my art degree, I spent many years as a veterinary assistant.
 There was also inevitable time spent in retail and customer service.
 Finally, I found my way to massage school in 2015.
 In addition, I’ve spent nearly 30 years working in intuitive arts, Reiki, and energy healing.

 I’m an introvert who keeps putting herself into decidedly non-introvert situations.
 Bad puns make me happy.
 I’m likely to tell bad jokes and talk about my cats like they’re my kids.
 (I also welcome sharing pet photos!)
 If chatting about random nerdy topics is your thing, I’m in!
-You can find me entertaining, educating and informing on my blog, Instagram, and Facebook.
+You can find me entertaining, educating, and informing on my blog, Instagram, and Facebook.

 That being said, I am Passionate about helping people feel better.
 (Yes, with a capital P.) I love working with my clients to sort out the source of their pain and figure out the best way to resolve it.
 Sometimes it’s massage, other times it’s Reiki, or stretches, or maybe working in conjunction with your doctor, physical therapist, or chiropractor.